Dates: June 19 – July 1 and July 13 – 25, 2020

 After the climb we will join in a celebration dinner back in the hotel and then transport back to St. Petersburg for the culmination of the expedition.
 You are free to build in extra time and see this amazing city, which is one of the most popular tourist destinations in Russia.

-- Day 1: Arrive in Moscow transport to our hotel for rest
+- Day 1: Arrive in Moscow transport to the Sheraton Palace Moscow

 - Day 2: Expedition overview, gear check & private tour of Moscow sights and famous landmarks

 - Day 3: Transport to Mineralyne Vody via internal flight and hotel in Baksan Valley, Hotel Night.

 - Day 4: Day hike and acclimatization via chairlifts in Cheget up to 11,800 ft.
 Hotel Night.

 - Day 5: Ride the cable car to toward the Low Hut, acclimatization walk on Elbrus, Hotel Night.

 - Day 6: Ride the cable car to high huts, use this hut as base for our climb 14,000 ft.

 - Day 7: We climb to acclimatize to the Pastukhov Rocks located at over 15,000 ft.